-1 INTRODUCTION
+1.0 INTRODUCTION

-1.1 Purpose
+1.1 PURPOSE

-The purpose of this plan is to fulfill the obligations set forth in the NESHAP for Municipal Solid Waste Landfills (40 CFR 63 Subpart AAAA) and to provide site personnel with a flexible plan to minimize emissions of hazardous air pollutants during startups, shutdowns or malfunctions.
+The purpose of this plan is to fulfill the obligations set forth in the NESHAP for Municipal Solid Waste Landfills (40 CFR 63 Subpart AAAA) and to provide site personnel with a flexible plan to minimize emissions of hazardous air pollutants during startup, shutdown or malfunction.
 This document identifies the procedures for conducting startups, shutdowns or addressing malfunctions of the gas collection and control equipment or processes subject to this plan in a timely and safe manner.
 In addition, specific record-keeping and reporting procedures are described.